 According to a free PDF released on November 4 by Cisco, three out of five (59%) computer tasks handled in the cloud will run through software-as-a-service (SaaS) systems by 2018, an increase from two out of five (41%) in 2013.
 Over the same period of time, Cisco estimated that the infrastructure cloud (IaaS) would decrease proportionally from 44% of tasks to 28% of them.
 Meanwhile, platforms will drop just slightly from 15% to 13%.

 The free PDF report posted in January by this research group similarly argued that growth of the software cloud would continue to be astronomical, achieving a 19.5% compound annual growth rate (CAGR) from 2011 to 2016 (a jump from $13.5 billion to $32.8 billion).

 Statistical Nugget #3 – Computerworld

-Computerworld projected that two in five IT directors (42%) will be investing more in expansive VPS hosting services during 2015 than they did in 2014.
+Computerworld projected that two in five IT directors (42%) would invest more in comprehensive VPS hosting services during 2015 than in 2014.
 That’s especially the case with large companies employing more than 1000 people (52%).